morey-tech/code-challenge-devops-engineer-0/Tasks.md

     ```
   - Latest `alpine` based `node` image is `node:16.5.0-alpine3.14`.
 - [ ] Optimize the size of the backend `kanban-app` Docker image.
+  - Attempted but couldn't find a solution.
+Already using a build image.
+Already using alpine openjdk image.
+No caches to clean up from what I could find.
+No slimmer images available for openjdk 8.